selinataleb/sql---challenge/README.md

   DANA ANALYSIS

   In this part we had to answer a few questions.
+  I have added a screenshot of the first 10 rows of the results to give you an idea of how the table looks like.

   1) List the employee number, last name, first name, sex, and salary of each employee.